Darrington Bluegrass Festival FAQs

 Are there hookups in the campground?

 There are a very few electricity hookups in the campground; there are no sewer hookups.
-The electrical hookups are taken by the first folks to arrive early Saturday morning the week before.
+The electrical hookups are usually taken by the first folks to arrive on the weekend BEFORE the music festival.

 Are showers available in the campground?